Herdora/chisel/README.md

 	- If no requests in 15 minutes, droplet will destroy itself

 ### Architecture pieces

+- AMD's droplets ship with ROCm pre-installed, so driver stack is available instantly
+- Use DigitalOcean's `pydo` to create / destroy nodes

 1. **Python CLI skeleton** – `typer` or `argparse`; single `main.py`.
 2. **DigitalOcean wrapper**